apoterenko/redux-effects-promise/README.md

 # redux-effects-promise

-Declarative promise's effects for redux.
+An implementation of promises effects for redux.

 ## Installation